The PROSPECT Reactor Antineutrino Experiment: Data acquisition

 A schematic of the DAQ hardware used by PROSPECT is shown in Fig.~\ref{fig:daqLayout}.
-A total of twenty-one CAEN V1725 modules are used to readout the 308\,AD PMTs.
-These are operated in two Weiner 6023\,VME crates powering ten and eleven WFD modules respectively.
-All readout and control of the WFD modules is performed via optical fiber links, with two CAEN A3818 Optical Controller PCI Express Cards~\cite{CAEN-A3818} installed in individual DAQ control PCs being used for this purpose.
-Each A3818 card supports four independent optical fiber links, with a single link supporting either two or three V1725 WFD modules.
-The acquisition processes running on the DAQ control PCs are coordinated by a run control PC.
+A total of twenty-one WFD modules are used to readout the 308 PMTs.
+These are operated in two VME crates\footnote{Weiner 6023 http://www.wiener-d.com/sc/powered-crates/vme} powering ten and eleven WFD modules respectively.
+All readout and control of the WFD modules is performed via two optical fiber link cards\footnote{CAEN A3818 Optical Controller PCI Express Cards http://www.caen.it} installed in individual DAQ control computers being used for this purpose.
+Each card supports four independent optical fiber links, with a single link supporting either two or three WFD modules.
+The acquisition processes running on the DAQ control PCs are coordinated by a run control computer.

-A single Phillips Scientific 757D NIM Fan-In/Fan-Out module~\cite{PS-FIFO} operated in a NIM bin is used for trigger signal distribution.
+A single custom Logic Fan-In/Fan-Out module\footnote{757 NIM Logic Fan-In/Fan-Out http://www.phillipsscientific.com/pdf/757ds.pdf }{PS-FIFO} is used for trigger signal distribution.
 This module is custom-ordered to have a single bank of 32 input and 32 output channels, i.e. any logic signal input is mirrored on the 32 output channels.

-\subsection{DAQ Triggering}
+\subsection{DAQ triggering}

-The primary trigger functions are implemented in firmware on-board the WFD modules.
-A Zero Length Encoding (ZLE) scheme is used to implement a trigger that balances good acceptance for low energy events with a manageable data collection rate.
-It would be prohibitive in terms of data transmission and storage to collect waveform data from every PMT in the AD for each event.
-Since the average segment multiplicity per trigger is $\approx 3$, is it considerably more efficient to collect data only for those segments with energy depositions.
-However, it would also be inefficient to consider segments individually when making the decision to acquire data - a prohibitive low individual segment threshold would have to be applied to collect all depositions of interest.